Matthew Pawson, Headmaster

 Alastair Williams, Assistant Headteacher and SENCO

 Mr Williams studied Mathematics at the University of Derby and graduated in 2008 with a 2:1 before qualifying as a Teacher of Mathematics in 2009 from Canterbury Christ Church University.
 Early on in his teaching career he found he had a passion for working with students with special educational needs, and looked to widen his understanding in this area.
 Shortly after this he became a Deputy SENCo and tutor of a group of students on the autistic spectrum.
 He has been at Trinity School since 2014 and has enjoyed being part of the growing school community.
-In his spare time he enjoys outdoor activities with his wife and two year old twin daughters.
+In his spare time he enjoys outdoor activities with his wife and twin daughters.
+Mr Williams is the Designated Safeguarding Lead.

 Karen Partridge, School Business Manager